Generalised correlated batched bandits via the ARC algorithm with application to dynamic pricing: Numerical Simulation

-Figure \ref{fig:regretplot} shows the mean, median, 0.75 quantile and 0.90 quantile of cumulative pseudo-regret of each algorithm described in Section \ref{sec: algo}.
-We see that most algorithms outperform the classical UCB and the UCB-tuned used in Misra et al. \cite{bandit_and_dynamic_price}, which is unsurprising as these approaches ignore correlation between demand at different prices.
-We also see that the ARC algorithm outperforms all other algorithms both on average and in extreme cases (as shown by the quantile plots).
+Figure \ref{fig:regretplot} shows the mean, median, 0.75 quantile and 0.90 quantile of cumulative pseudo-regret (against $T$) of the ARC and other approaches.
+We see that most algorithms outperform the classical UCB used in \cite{bandit_and_dynamic_price}, which is unsurprising as this approach ignores correlation between demand at different prices.
+We also see that the ARC (and also ARC index) algorithm outperforms most algorithms both on average and in extreme cases (as shown by the quantile plots).
+The convergence of many well-known algorithms (e.g.~Thompson, Bayes-UCB and IDS) is too slow, as the horizon ($T = 365$) is relatively short.
+The performance of the ARC algorithms is a little better than the KG algorithm, but also requires lower computational cost as we do not need to use Monte-Carlo simulation to compute relevant terms.
+This demonstrates the benefit of studying the ARC algorithm to handle learning problems where the reward and observation are different.

 In addition to the regret criteria, when displaying the price, the agent may not want to change the price too frequently.
-This is why the Explore-Then-Commit (ETC) algorithm is often preferred when considering a pricing problem.
-Figure \ref{Fig:Switch} shows that the ARC algorithm and KG algorithm typically require a small number of price changes but still achieve a reasonably low regret (as shown in Figure \ref{fig:regretplot}) whereas, Thompson sampling and the UCB type algorithms require a larger number of price changes.
+Figure \ref{Fig:Switch} shows that the ARC algorithm and KG algorithm typically require a small number of price changes, yet achieve a reasonably low regret (as shown in Figure \ref{fig:regretplot}), whereas Thompson sampling and UCB-type algorithms require a larger number of price changes.

-\textbf{Acknowledgements:} Samuel Cohen thanks the Oxford-Man Institute for research support and acknowledges the support of The Alan Turing Institute under the Engineering and Physical Sciences Research Council grant EP/N510129/1.
-Tanut Treetanthiploet acknowledges support of the Development and Promotion of Science and Technology Talents Project (DPST) of the Government of Thailand.
+\textbf{Acknowledgements:} Samuel Cohen also acknowledges the support of the Oxford-Man Institute for Quantitative Finance, and the UKRI Prosperity Partnership Scheme (FAIR) under the EPSRC Grant EP/V056883/1, and the Alan Turing Institute.
+Tanut Treetanthiploet thanks the University of Oxford for research support while completing this work, and acknowledges the support of the Development and Promotion of Science and Technology Talents Project (DPST) of the Government of Thailand and the Alan Turing Institute.